OPTAMI/OPTAMI/README.md

 ## 1. About

-This package is dediated to High-order optimization methods.
-Methods can be used like basic PyTorch Optimizers.
+This package is dedicated to high-order optimization methods.
+All the methods can be used similarly to standard PyTorch optimizers.

 ## 2. Supported algorithms